 But Torasho Ramen & Charcoal Bar isn't really out to show off.
 If anything, its unassuming name seems to under-promise but its food delivers more than you expect.

 Visually, it's a step up from your garden variety ramen shop.
 The eye-catching space spans the length of three awnings on the street level of ST Signature, which sounds more like an old school trading company than a buzzy new co-living space/hotel.

-Cement screed floors and a rugged industrial ceiling establish the look of Torasho, while a dramatic black and white wall mural of a dragon and other fire-breathing motifs cover the length of the very long counter behind which both chef and bartenders work in unison.
+Cement screed floors and a rugged industrial ceiling establish the look of Torasho, while a dramatic black and white wall mural of a tiger and related motifs cover the length of the very long counter behind which both chef and bartenders work in unison.

-The dragon is a nod to the name of restaurant owner Tora Widjaja, and Torasho is a portmanteau of his name and chef-partner Sho Naganuma.
+The tiger is a nod to the name of restaurant owner Tora Widjaja, and Torasho is a portmanteau of his name and chef-partner Sho Naganuma.

 Chef Naganuma is the clear pillar of the menu, with an impressive resume that includes upscale robataya Hide Yamamoto, restaurant consulting and his own ramen bar nearby, which he closed so he could move to this new startup.

 Lunch is a straightforward ramen affair but with a well-curated selection of sides.